SeeedDocument/Seeed-WiKi/docs/DSO_Nano.md

 ---
 The DSO Nano you hold in your hand took some time to reach you; it is more than likely that a newer version of the firmware is already available.

-The newest firmware from BenF is available from the [Tech Support](http://www.seeedstudio.com/forum/viewtopic.php?f=12&amp;t=1793) forum.
+The newest firmware from BenF is available from the [Tech Support](http://www.seeedstudio.com/forum/viewtopic.php?f=12&amp;t=1793)(This link is broken, if you are looking for the firmware please refer to the wiki of [DSO Nano V3](http://wiki.seeed.cc/DSO_Nano_v3/)) forum.
 Inside the ZIP file you will also find the operating manual for this firmware release.

 To upgrade the firmware to the latest version, you have a few options:

-*   If you work with Windows, follow the instructions contained in the official [v2 User Manual](http://www.seeedstudio.com/depot/datasheet/DSO%20Nano%20v2%20Manual.pdf) (pages 8-10).
+*   If you work with Windows, follow the instructions contained in the official [v2 User Manual](https://github.com/SeeedDocument/DSO_Nano/raw/master/res/DSO%20Nano%20v2%20Manual.pdf) (pages 8-10).
 The required utility DfuSeDemo.exe is also available [here](http://dsonano.googlecode.com/files/um0412.zip).
 *   On Linux and Mac OS X you can use [dfu-util](http://wiki.seeedstudio.com/wiki/Dfu-util) (0.5 or newer).

 ##   Capabilities